 The next day, Jane sits in her cottage reading the book St. John brought her; it snowed all night and there are huge snowdrifts everywhere.

 St. John arrives, even though he had to struggle through the snow.
 He won’t tell her why he’s there, and he’s behaving really strangely.
 She starts to worry that he might be a little bit insane.

 After a while, Jane goes back to reading, because St. John still won’t tell her what’s going on.

-Jane chats to St. John about various different things going on the village school, but he isn’t really paying attention.
+Jane chats to St. John about various different things going on at the village school, but he isn’t really paying attention.

 Suddenly, St. John asks Jane to listen as he tells her a story that he’s discovered:

 Twenty years before, a poor clergyman married a rich man’s daughter and her family disowned her.
 Two years later they were both dead and left an orphan daughter.

 The orphan was adopted by Mrs. Reed of Gateshead and lived there for ten years.